Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 Other Symptoms: you may notice misfires, an increase in fuel consumption, loss of power and hard starting.

 Read More from AxleAddict

 The air filter traps dirt, dust particles and other matter out of the air going into the intake manifold.

 Most filters use paper as the filter element and after a few months of work, the elements clogs, reducing air flow rate.
 If you haven't changed the filter in more than two years, you'll notice a rough idle.

 Most car manufacturers suggest replacing the air filter every year.
 Check your vehicle repair manual or car owner's manual.

 When installing a new filter, thoroughly clean the filter housing.
-Carefully close the air box and properly re-attach any ducts you had to disconnect to prevent unmetered and unfiltered air into the intake manifold; otherwise you'll cause more drivability problems.
+Carefully close the air box and properly re-attach any ducts you had to disconnect to prevent unmetered and unfiltered air into the intake manifold; otherwise, you'll cause more driveability problems.

-Other symptoms: A clogged air filter may also cause an increase in fuel consumption, stalling, in extreme cases, and other drivability problems.
+Other Symptoms: A clogged air filter may also cause an increase in fuel consumption, stalling, in extreme cases, and other driveability problems.

 3. EGR Valve